April 16, 2020 at 3:28 pm

 Many have fallen behind on their rent since due to the COVID-19 outbreak.
 In fact, one out of every three Americans has missed at least one rent payment.

 As a renter, you know better than anyone how difficult it is to find rentals when you are behind on your payments.
-Your chances of getting approved will be better if you can establish your financial stability by paying your entire move-in cost in advance, if not more (i.e. what is a security deposit for an apartment, first month’s rent, and additional months if possible) or proving that you have been making consistent lease payments with your current or previous landlords.
+Your chances of getting approved will be better if you can establish your financial stability by paying your entire move-in cost in advance, if not more (i.e. security deposit for an apartment, first month’s rent, and additional months if possible) or proving that you have been making consistent lease payments with your current or previous landlords.

 A good credit score will also assist you in proving your case, especially since it is a great indicator that you are good with financial management.